Background pattern

 • problems with movement, including muscle spasms, muscle tension

-• abnormal blood test results indicating:
+• abnormal blood test results that indicate:

 • low levels of calcium, sodium, potassium, magnesium, phosphate in the blood